BerriAI/litellm/docs/my-website/docs/completion/config.md

 ### usage

 Handling prompt logic.

-It checks the number of tokens in the prompt and max tokens for each model.
-It selects the model with max tokens > prompt tokens.

-If the prompt is larger than any available model, it'll automatically trim the prompt (from the middle + preserve any system message), and fit it to the largest model available.
+Different models have different context windows.
+Use `adapt_to_prompt_size` to select the right model for the prompt (in case the current model is too small).

 ```python
 from litellm import completion_with_config